 Manifesto for Bristol Mayor click here

-We’ve asked all the candidates for their responses to our manifesto for cycling and will be publishing them shortly.
+We’ve asked all the candidates for their responses to our manifesto for cycling and publish their responses here.
 You can hear from them and have your say at the hustings we’re co-hosting with Bristol Walking Alliance, Bristol Cycle Campaign, Liveable Bristol and Bristol Parents for School Streets.
 To book please click here.

 Metro Mayor elections

 Local authorities such as Bristol are responsible for actually delivering change for cycling, while much funding and co-ordination is through the West of England Combined Authority (WECA) lead by the Metro Mayor, also elected on May 6th.
-We have a joint cycling manifesto for all the Metro Mayor candidates produced with Walk Ride Bath
+We have a joint cycling manifesto for all the Metro Mayor candidates produced with Walk Ride Bath.
+We’ve published their responses here.

 Manifesto for Metro Mayor: click here